-Labour Relations at the Time of Quarantine
+Labour Relations in Ukraine at the Time of Quarantine

 Since 12 March 2020, quarantine has been introduced throughout Ukraine to combat COVID-19.
 It will last for three weeks (it is quite possible that the quarantine will be extended) and will significantly affect the activities of most business entities.